Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 To delete a document:

 1. Navigate to *Document Library*.
 2. Select the ellipsis menu associated with the document you want to delete and click **Delete**.
-To delete more than one document at a time, select the checkboxes in front of the documents you want to delete and click  **Delete**.
+To delete multiple documents, select the checkboxes in front of the documents and click **Delete**.
 3. A popup displays the selected document name(s) as well as all affected references (product / Marketplace).
 Type **DELETE** in the confirmation field.
 4. Click **Delete** to validate the action.